-If the Blank Keypad when not in use option is enabled, the panel will turn off all lights and LCDs on the keypads when no keys are pressed for 30 seconds.
+If the Blank Keypad when not in use option is enabled, the panel will turn off all LCD displays and LED lights on the keypads when no keys are pressed for 30 seconds.
 The keys, however, will remain backlit.

-The panel will turn the lights and LCDs back on if entry delay begins or an audible alarm occurs.
+The panel will turn on the LED lights and LCDs if entry delay begins or an audible alarm occurs.
 The lights and LCDs will also come on if a key is pressed or, if a valid Access code is entered when the Code Required to Restore Blanking Option is enabled.